lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 # Up to you to find the relevant CSS query.
 ```

+You can work in a dedicated webfile, `parsing.rb` for instance.
 Try to extract the recipe names.
+In the beginning, you can just `puts` the information extracted.

 ### Get response HTML data using `open-uri`

-Now that you know how to parse this HTML document the way you want, it's time to automate the first responsibility (requesting marmiton and getting returned HTML page).
-Use the [open-uri](http://www.ruby-doc.org/stdlib/libdoc/open-uri/rdoc/OpenURI.html) library to get the HTML response from a given URI.
-You just open a URL:
+Time to use your parsing code on a live URL with different queries (not just `[fraise|strawberry]`).
+Use the [open-uri](http://www.ruby-doc.org/stdlib/libdoc/open-uri/rdoc/OpenURI.html) library to get the HTML response from a given URI:

 ```ruby
 require 'nokogiri'